Kyagara/equinox/srcgen/README.md

 ## Usage

-After installing the dependencies with `npm i`, update the specs using `node update.js` then compile using `node srcgen`.
+After installing the dependencies with `npm i`, run `npm run compile`, you can run the compile steps individually using `node update.js` and `node index.js`.